spark-development/puzzle-framework-lite/CONTRIBUTING.md

 - Check if the issue isn't triggered by a puzzle (the packages used by the framework).

-Now, that you've performed the steps above, please fill the template available here []().
+Now, that you've performed the steps above, please fill the template available [here](https://github.com/spark-development/puzzle-framework/blob/master/sample/ISSUE_TEMPLATE.md).

 When you will the template, try to explain the problem as clear as possible and as descriptive as possible.
 You can follow the guidelines below to help you in creating a good bug report: